tinexw/cdc-with-pact/infrastructure/README.md

 # Infrastructure

 This folder contains everything to set up a pact broker (with postgres) and a Jenkins with all consumer and provider jobs.
+The jobs are created with the [Job DSL plugin](https://jenkinsci.github.io/job-dsl-plugin/)

 Prerequisites:
 - docker-compose